-Malus Admiration is a naturally dwarf crab-apple tree, which grows slowly with a compact upright habit.
-After 10 years it is likely to be around 1.5m - 2.5m or so tall.
+Malus Admiration is a naturally dwarf crab-apple tree, which grows very slowly with a compact upright habit.

 Although the tree is small it has an exceptional blossom display, which rivals many a flowering cherry.
 It is also a useful pollinator of late-flowering apple trees.